 The greatest Black Sabbath unknown songs

-This amazing Black Sabbath final track song was actually a cover of The Aynsley Dunbar Retaliation, that includes an amazing Iommi, Geezer and Ward jam, specially the incredible Tony Iommi solo in the middle of the tune.
-The debut album reached number eight on the UK and 23 on the Billboard charts.
+This amazing Black Sabbath final track song was actually a cover of The Aynsley Dunbar Retaliation.
+That includes an amazing Iommi, Geezer and Ward jam.
+Especially the incredible Tony Iommi solo in the middle of the tune.
+Surprisingly the debut album reached number eight on the UK and 23 on the Billboard charts.

 The classic cover of the album show a depiction of Mapledurham Watermill, situated on the River Thames in Oxfordshire, England.
 Standing in front of the watermill is a figure dressed in black that looks like a Witch.